 Singles from BTS World sold good amounts thanks to strong sales in the Chinese streaming platform Net Ease.

-Songs from their latest effort Map of the Soul: 7 have accumulated a solid 1.1 million downloads, more than tracks from Map of the Soul: Persona.
+Songs from Map of the Soul: 7 have accumulated a solid 1.5 million downloads, more than tracks from Map of the Soul: Persona.

 It must be noted that all figures include South Korea downloads up to the end of 2017, when the system switches to a streaming based method which best reflects the current situation.